 Chaco Kato’s work explores across many mediums from installation to small drawing, but essentially her signature medium is a large-scale shelter-like installation making use of various types of string.
 Traditionally, string is a material associated with craft, which she uses to explore its further possibilities as art.
+She aims such small but radical action, like knotting or weaving, can be a small step of social change towards non-binary society.

 She is also an instigator of Slow Art Collective, which embraces collaboration, community engagement and sustainability.
 Breaking down barriers between artist and audience, employing a collaborative creative process rather than having pre-planed outcomes and integrating the work with an existing context are all central to her artistic practice.